Skip to main content

 • No Guarantees: Movement reflects probability, not certainty.
 Upsets happen.

-Examples of Prop Price Movement in MLB, NBA, and NFL
+Examples of prop price movement in MLB, NBA, and NFL

 Let’s look at a few hypothetical examples across major sports to illustrate how and why a prop bet’s price might change: